Cracking your WPA2 Wi-Fi password just became easier

 The new way to crack your Wi-Fi passwords was apparently discovered by accident: Security researchers working on Hashcat, a pretty popular password cracking tool, were actually trying to find new ways to crack the WPA3 wireless security protocol when stumbling upon this new WPA2 method.

-The new method could allow hackers to get the Pre-shared key (PSK) for your Wi-Fi which then in turn would give them access to your network.
+The new method could allow hackers to get the Pre-shared key (PSK) for your Wi-Fi which then, in turn, would give them access to your network.
 The big difference to previous methods is apparently that cybercriminals do not need to capture a full 4-way handshake.
 The new attack instead is performed on the RSN IE, the Robust Security Network Information Element, of a single EAPOL frame.

-According to the researcher you also don’t need a user who logs into the target network in order to capture his login data (something that was necessary before) since the attacker now communicates directly with the access point.
+According to the researchers, you also don’t need a user who logs into the target network in order to capture his login data (something that was necessary before) since the attacker now communicates directly with the access point.
 This client-less attack brings a couple of other advantages: no more eventual invalid passwords, no lost EAPOL frames because of an access point that’s too far away from the cybercriminals, no more special output formats for the final data.

 Most modern routers vulnerable